Skip to content

 How to save $1,000 in 30 days (Stage 1)

 This is a sprint, not a marathon.
-The goal is to build your starter fund as quickly as possible so you have a basic safety net while working toward the bigger target.
 Here are concrete ways to find $1,000 fast:

 Sell things you do not use.
 Walk through your apartment.
 Old electronics, clothes you have not worn in a year, furniture, textbooks, unused fitness equipment.
 Facebook Marketplace, Poshmark, OfferUp, and eBay can turn clutter into cash within days.
 Most people have $200 to $500 of sellable items they have forgotten about.

 Cancel and pause subscriptions.
-Do the subscription audit from our 50/30/20 budget guide.
+Use our Subscription Audit Spreadsheet to list every recurring charge.
 Most people find $50 to $150/month in subscriptions they barely use.
-Cancel for now.
-You can resubscribe later once your fund is built.
+Cancel for now and resubscribe later.

 Redirect one paycheck’s “want” money.
 If you follow the 50/30/20 rule, your wants budget is 30% of take-home.
 For one month, cut that to 15% and send the rest straight to savings.
 On a $4,000/month take-home, that is $600 in a single month.

 Pick up a quick gig.
 Donate plasma ($50 to $75 per session, up to twice a week).
 Drive for DoorDash or Uber on weekends.
-Freelance on Fiverr or Upwork using a skill you already have (writing, design, data entry, translation).
+Freelance using a skill you already have.
 A focused two-week push can generate $300 to $800.

 Negotiate one bill.
 Call your car insurance, phone plan, or internet provider.
 Say: “I’m looking at switching to [competitor].
-Can you match their rate or offer me a discount?”
-Success rate is higher than most people expect.
-Average savings: $20 to $50/month, which adds up to $240 to $600/year.
+Can you match their rate?”
+Average savings: $20 to $50/month.

 Combine two or three of these strategies and $1,000 in 30 days is realistic even on a tight budget.